kitled/linux/NOTES/Storage/FS/ZFS/Share.md

 > [!Tip]
 > Using <kbd>Tab</kbd> for auto-completion lets you validate inputs as-you-go.
-For instance above, variable names and paths including network mounts.
+For instance above: commands and options, variable names, and paths including network mounts.

 ### Auto-mount